Ditto mark: Other languages

-The word kakaw (Mayan for cacao) written in the Maya script.
-The two dots near the fish's mouth indicate its ka sound is meant to be read twice.

 In the Maya script, a pair of small dots may appear above or in front of a glyph to indicate that it should be read twice.
 This duplication diacritic functions as a phonetic doubling device, typically applied to syllabic signs.
 For example, the Maya word kakaw ("cacao") can be written with a ka sign marked by two small prefixed dots, signaling that it be read as ka-ka, followed by wa.